Tinix/Tinix/README.md

 <p align="center">
 I am a dedicated Software Engineer from Argentina.
-I am prolific in Ruby software, along with several other programming languages such as Go, Rust, Elixir & Python.
+I am prolific in Ruby software, along with several other programming languages such as Elixir, Go, Rust & Python.
 I like to spend my free time with my friends, and also I like drinking Mate.
 I enjoy every day while I'am working with operating system Linux.
 </p>